marctorsoc/lingua-quest/README.md

 - Review ALL pickers and buttons for ALL screens, both on web and android
     - picker in settings, review in Android

-- Remove colours and simply use black and white.
+- Remove colours and use something simpler.
 Do bright mode only for now

 - Add tutorial after Welcome (first time mandatory, later as optional) and as a button in settings